 Paying the Living Wage says something about a business’s core values and how it regards its employees, but it also has practical benefits too.

 A recent report by the Royal Institute of Chartered Surveyors (RICS) highlighted the benefits of the Living Wage to Facilities Management companies, including cleaning services.

-Clean for Good’s story began in the Parish of St Andrew-by-the-Wardrobe – a Church of England parish in the City of London in 2014.
+Clean for Good’s story began in the Parish of St Andrew-by-the-Wardrobe – a Church in the City of London in 2014.
 Wanting to understand more about who worked in their parish, they asked the Centre for Theology & Community to undertake some grassroots research.
 They found a surprising number of low-paid workers, often working in poor conditions.

 Why should cleaning be a sector where workers just survive?
 Why not a cleaning business whose workers thrive?

 The Parish of St Andrew by the Wardrobe, City of London